flexmonster/pivot-flutter/README.md

 ## Prerequisites

-To run the sample project with Blazor, you will need Flutter 2.17.6 or higher.
+To run the sample project with Flutter, you will need Flutter 2.17.6 or higher.
 [Get it here](https://docs.flutter.dev/get-started/install) if it's not already installed on your machine.

 ## Installation